kev0960/ModooCode/md/inst/psadbw.md

 operand) and from the destination operand (first operand).
 These 8 differences are then summed to produce an unsigned word integer result that is stored in the destination operand.
-Figure4-14 shows the operation of the `PSADBW` instruction when using 64-bit operands.
+Figure 4-14 shows the operation of the `PSADBW` instruction when using 64-bit operands.

 When operating on 64-bit operands, the word integer result is stored in the low word of the destination operand, and the remaining bytes in the destination operand are cleared to all 0s.